 It's been a long and rocky road for the project, which was approved by the county in the 1970s but became bogged down when subsequent conflicts with that permitting agency led to a federal lawsuit.

-Work came to a halt several months before the international investment bank Lehman Brothers,
+Work came to a halt several months before the international investment bank Lehman Brothers, the largest of its three lenders, filed for bankruptcy in September 2008.

 Large equipment operators disappeared and a chain-link fence went up around the property.